-Keep Water Out of Your Crawl Space
+Keep Water Out of Your Crawl Space or Basement

 There would be no point in installing a vapor barrier, or sealing cracks and holes that let in air if large quantities of water were still able to get into the crawl space area.
 Ignoring the water and moving ahead with other solutions would only cover up the source of your wet crawl space, allowing the water to rot wood, encourage mildew and mold and affect your home’s indoor air quality.
 A crawl space with standing water several times a year is a sign of real systematic issues--and a likely indicator that structural damage is developing.
 Don't wait on this!